What is pneumonia?

 - Don’t smoke.
 Children who are exposed to smoke are more susceptible to upper respiratory infections that can lead to pneumonia.

-- Wash hands frequently, and teach your children the importance of handwashing.
+- Wash hands frequently, and teach your children the importance of handwashing, and the correct way to do it.

 When should I call the doctor?